mikeyjk/MurdochNavigate/README.md

 6) Work on touch screen input.

-7) Emulate being on campus somehow.
-Perhaps a debug setting somewhere.
+7) Emulate being on campus from mobile device, somehow.

 **Ideas**: